Unable to Connect Linux FPGA Compile Worker to My Compile Server

 Issue Details

 • My Linux FPGA Compile Worker is unable to connect to my Windows FPGA Remote Compile Server.
-How can I establish communication between the FPGA Compile Worker and Server in order to successfully compile?
+How can I establish communication between the FPGA Compile Worker and the Server in order to successfully compile?

 Solution